 PSL will transfer the funding to the host institution or to one of the supervising institutions (“tutelles”) of the leading research team.
 This institution will manage the funds.
 The institution who validated the project proposal is usually chosen for the management of the funds.
-The other supervising institutions may sign the funding agreement depending on the agreements concerning the research unit.
+The other supervising institutions may sign the funding contract depending on the agreements governing the research unit.
 If needed, consultation involving all the supervising institutions and stakeholders will be held when preparing the funding agreement, to discuss all relevant issues, notably any pre-existing intellectual property linked to the project.

-No. The socio-economic impact is a major criterion but the short term profit is not, nor the financial return for PSL.
+No. The socio-economic impact is a major criterion but the short-term profit is not, nor the financial return for PSL.
 Non-profit projects can be funded.

 The selection committee will evaluate the risk and potential impact of the projects as well as their feasibility.
 The high-risk/high gain projects will not be disadvantaged, on the contrary.

 PSL does not charge any management fees, the funding is allocated to one of the supervising institution (“tutelle”) in charge of the research team.
 This Institution can claim management fees, within the limit of 3% of the funding.
-(For the projects funded by Qlife, management fees are limited to 2,5% and are added to the allocated funding).
+For the projects funded by Qlife, management fees are limited to 2,5% and are added to the allocated funding.

-Projects applying to this call are expected to be early stage, and thus not to have achieved an advanced maturity level both in terms of technology readiness and of transfer to the socio-economic sphere.
+Projects applying to this call are expected to be early stage, and thus not to have achieved an advanced maturity level both in terms of technology readiness and of transfer to the socio-economic world.
 However, they have to be based on a preliminary proof of concept, and describe the remaining technological issues to be addressed during the course of the project.
 Applicants must give an overview of the envisioned applications, targeted users and associated markets.
 They must describe the valorisation model they envisage, and the process they will follow to develop a more precise vision of the market, a value proposition and a business model.
 The innovative aspects, the added value compared to competing technologies or existing offers and the associated intellectual property, if any, will be major evaluation criteria.

 There is no prerequisite in terms of TRL.
 Typically, projects applying to this call would have a TRL of 3 and would aim to reach a TRL of 5 at the end of the funding period, but this is only indicative.
-The most important criterion is that the configuration of the project and its level of advancement be compatible with a credible approach of the transfer/market aspects of the project, and enable progress on these issues.
+The most important criterion is that the configuration of the project and its level of advancement be compatible with a credible approach of the transfer/market aspects and enable progress on these issues.
 If the R&D program absorbs the majority of the resources and/or the technological uncertainties make contacts with users end potential partners too difficult, the project will likely be found unconvincing, even if its scientific quality is excellent.